-Fusion and Entry Inhibitors for HIV
+Nucleoside/Nucleotide Reverse Transcriptase Inhibitors for HIV

-Drug details for Fusion inhibitors for HIV.
+Drug details for Nucleoside/nucleotide reverse transcriptase inhibitors for HIV.

-Opportunistic Infections in HIV - Topic Overview
+HIV and AIDS: Who Is Affected - Topic Overview

 HIV and AIDS can affect anyone.
 Worldwide,an estimated 33 million people are living with HIV or AIDS.
 1 In the United States,more than a million people are infected with HIV.
 2 Many of these people do not know they are infected.
 Since the use of highly active antiretroviral therapy (HAART) became widespread in 1996,the incidence of AIDS has decreased.
 Factors responsible for the decline ...